finiteloopme/mobile-app-platform/README.md

     fhc app hosts --app=<cloud-app-name> --env=dev
     # Copy the URL returned by the above command.
 And update the 'default_local_server_url' variable in Gruntfile.js
     ```

+## TO-DO

+### Use-case
+    - [ ] Create a MBaaS application with authentication with Google
+    - [ ] Create a MBaaS application to navigate/browse Google Drive
+    - [ ] Create a client and cloud application to display MD file